AmeriCorps at Rural Action

 - Promoting active citizenship through volunteerism

 AmeriCorps members at Rural Action serve a year-long term in either Appalachian Ohio Restore Corps or the Rural Renewal VISTA project (see below for more on the differences).
 Members are a part of the larger Corps, but placed with a specific host site.
-Specific Member Position Descriptions will be available in March, but you can see a short description of each expected position at https://ruralaction.org/our-work/leadership-and-service/appalachian-ohio-restore-corps/program-descriptions/.
-Check back at the same link for updated MPDs throughout the month of March.
+You can see a short description of each expected position at https://ruralaction.org/our-work/leadership-and-service/appalachian-ohio-restore-corps/program-descriptions/.
 Supervisors can being scheduling interviews for their open positions beginning April 1st.
 All positions are pending approval of AmeriCorps funding.

 How to Apply

 - Learn about the differences between Rural Action’s VISTA and AORC opportunities.

 - Key Differences Between AmeriCorps Programs (262 KB pdf)

 - Select 2 references, get their best contact information, and warn them that an email or phone call is coming!